sonic-net/DASH/documentation/dataplane/dash-byo-data-plane-app.md

 >
 > 1. Controller can directly call into BYO data plane app for managing private features that is not provided by DASH.
 > 2. BYO data plane app could call into the platform-dependent APIs (ASIC SDK) directly for managing the ASIC.
 However, by doing so, it also loses the portability of the BYO data plane app.
+> 3. Since BYO data plane app is essentially a DPDK-based application, it can also use DPDK APIs to manage the netdev and the ASIC, e.g., setting up RSS options, etc.

 ### 2.3.
 ASIC programming work flow